LinkedSoftwareDependencies/Article-Reproducability/content/related-work.md

 going from a high-level package overview to a low-level description of the actual code.
 The [Software Ontology (SWO)](cite:cites malone2014software) and [Description of a Project (DOAP)](cite:cites doap) ontology focus on the high-level management of software development, enabling the description of tools, resources, contributors and tasks.
-At a slightly lower-level, SWO includes interfaces, algorithms, versions, and the associated provenance data, but does not reach the level of detail to describe operational code.
+At a slightly lower level, SWO includes interfaces, algorithms, versions, and the associated provenance data, but does not reach the level of detail to describe operational code.

 Ontologies that describe software configuration from a research workflow perspective are [LODFlow](cite:cites Rautenberg:2015:LWM:2814864.2814882), [Workflow-Centric Research Objects](cite:cites Belhajjame2015) with the <cite><a href="https://w3id.org/ro/">Wf4Ever Research Object Model</a></cite> and the [Ontologies for Describing the Context of Scientific Experiment Processes](cite:cites Mayer2014) with the <cite><a href="http://www.timbusproject.net/portal/publications/ontologies/">TIMBUS Context Model</a></cite> to compliment the Research Objects model.
-From a more generic perspective, there exist the [PROV Ontology](cito:citesAsAuthority PROVO), [The OPMW-PROV Ontology](cito:citesAsAuthority OPMWPROV), and the [DDI-RDF Discovery Vocabulary](cito:citesAsAuthority DDIRDF).
+From a more generic perspective, there exist the [PROV Ontology](cito:citesAsAuthority PROVO), the [OPMW-PROV Ontology](cito:citesAsAuthority OPMWPROV), and the [DDI-RDF Discovery Vocabulary](cito:citesAsAuthority DDIRDF).
 However, these efforts can only cover (parts of) the connection between research and software, which is insuffient for Dependency Injection.
 Such descriptions are however interpretive in that any given tool is subject to having multiple descriptions by different users.
 In contrast to the human-driven descriptions, our work both enables and accelerates the generation of machine-driven Linked Data descriptions of software modules, their components, as well as their configurations to be uniformly created.